Zanark/blog/_posts/2019-11-18-Darknet-TW-Speech.md

 ## What is TOR?
 How does it work?

+## Case Study - Silk Road

+Anonymity attracts a vast variety of people and can be used for both licit and illicit purposes.

-However ever since the birth of the internet, people have used it for illegeal online activity.
+Ever since the birth of the internet, people have used it for illegeal online activity.
 Infact one of the first E-Commerce transcations was a drug deal which was done in between two students at MIT Stanford in 1970.

+In October of 2013, the FBI took down the online drug marketplace known as Silk Road.

+The website had been in operation since the beginning of 2011 with a total revenue estimated at $1.2 billion.
+News about the Silk Road website brought the dark web out of the dark and right into public eye.

+Only a few months after Silk Road had been taken down ex-administrators of the site launched Silk Road 2.0.

+However, in late 2014, the FBI arrested the admins and the second marketplace was taken down as well.

+A few hours after that, Silk Road 3.0 was launched and the seemingly endless spiral continues.
+And keep in mind that Silk Road was just one website among many.

+You can find numerous others just like it, selling every illegal drug you can imagine and more.

+The FBI also claimed that the owner of the Silk Road website had attempted to have six people killed by using deep web murder-for-hire services.
+While the assassinations themselves are unlikely to have occurred, these websites can definitely be found on the dark web.

+## RED ROOMS

+There's somewhat of an urban legend known as red rooms.
+A red room is a livestream of a person being tortured and/or murdered for the entertainment of others.
+Supposedly, the viewers may event interact by typing down instructions.
+Again there's no evidence of this ever taking place but the myth persists.
+Not too long ago, a .onion link appeared on various forums which take you to a page claiming that a red room-style livestream would shortly begin.
+The victims where supposedly captured ISIS terrorists and the soon-to-be-killers promised hours of torture.
+Though the first hour would be family friendly.
+You know, for all the kids staying up late to watch a person being brutally murdered live on the dark web.

+After much morbid anticipation, the livestream went live and viewers where greeted by a plate of bacon.

+##